AndersSchmidtHansen/Scientific/README.md

 - Responsiveness.
 The "Scientific" theme has modest responsitivity and aims to cover the most common devices.
 If a device does not seem well-supported, feel free to file an issue here on [this GitHub repository](https://github.com/AndersSchmidtHansen/Scientific).

+### How do I install "Scientific"?
+Installing themes is very easy, simply follow [this guide](http://www.ghostforbeginners.com/how-to-upload-a-theme/) to get started.